 Volunteer Toolbox

-The success of the City of Orem Drill relies on the local leaders and volunteers who coordinate the communication relay.
-This toolbox provides the essential guides, reporting forms, and technical instructions needed to execute a successful drill and ensure every resident is accounted for.
+The success of the Orem City Drill depends on the dedication of local leaders and volunteers who keep the communication network moving.
+This toolbox equips you with the essential guides, reporting forms, and step‑by‑step instructions needed to run an effective drill and help ensure every household in the city is contacted, accounted for, and supported.

 Meeting information